 With lots of summery goodness to soak up, stick around in Bristol for more than a day.
 Accommodation in the city and surrounding area ranges from kid-friendly hotels to chic serviced apartments and countryside campsites, so you’ll easily find somewhere that’s your style.

-For the best deal on your summer break, make our special offers page your first stop, to find packages and perks you might otherwise miss.
-And then book direct.
-Not only will you pay less than on booking sites but extras like breakfast and parking are often thrown in too.
+For the best deal on your summer break, make our special offers page your first stop to find packages and perks you might otherwise miss.
+Book direct - often you will pay less than on booking sites, and extras like breakfast and parking are often thrown in too.

 Mercure Bristol Grand lobby with street art - Credit Jose Coello